auramo/auramo.github.io/_posts/2015-04-01-cljs-keyword.md

 [:a 1]
 ```

 Nice, but not that useful.
-Now let's try to implement something more interesting: a half-assed implementation of JavaScript-style prototype-based inheritance.
+Now let's try to do something more interesting: a half-assed implementation of JavaScript-style prototype-based inheritance.

 ```